DS-567/ISCAS-2025-Live-Demo-Smart-Watchdog-Mechanism-for-Real-time-Fault-Detection-in-RISC-V/Methodology/README.md

 # Methodology

-IS THIS OK WITH COPYRIGHT ETC????
+IS THIS OK TO INCLUDE AS IT IS FROM PAPER (IEEE COPYRIGHT ETC)?

 There were 8 stages to develop the smart watchdog, as shown below.
 This information can also be found in the main paper.